nlohmann/std_json/proposal.md

   - If the JSON value type was wrong: `std::domain_error`.
   - The underlying data structure which holds the values also may throw an exception.
-    Which one depends on the underlying data structure, which is defined by the template parameter `ArrayType`.
+    Which one depends on the underlying data structure, which is defined by the template parameter `array_type`.

-*Complexity:* The operation relies on its underlying type for handling arrays, which is defined by the template parameter `ArrayType`.
+*Complexity:* The operation relies on its underlying type for handling arrays, which is defined by the template parameter `array_type`.
 The operation `basic_json::push_back` does not introduce a higher complexity than amortized *O(1)*.

 ```cpp